patriciaSR/blog-practice/README.md

 `node app.js`

-The server is running now on 3000 port.
+The server is running now on port [http://localhost:3000](http://localhost:3000).

 Open **Postman app** and import postman.json file to interact with REST APIs endpoints

 Open **MongoDB Compass app** to interact with app database and collections.
+Connect to [http://localhost:27017](http://localhost:27017).